ai-mcpx/mcpx.jenkins/README.md

 ### Diagnostics: Probe

-The parameter UI provides a “Probe” button that executes mcpx-cli on the node selection the plugin uses (job’s labeled agent(s) → any online agent → controller) and returns a short message:
+The parameter UI provides a "Probe" button that executes mcpx-cli on the node selection the plugin uses (job's labeled agent(s) for freestyle projects → any online agent → controller) and returns a short message:

-- Where it ran: “controller” or the agent’s node name
+- Where it ran: "controller" or the agent's node name
 - Which base URL and CLI path were used
 - A short snippet of the raw JSON from `mcpx-cli servers --json`

+**Note:** For freestyle projects, the plugin respects the job's assigned label ("Restrict where this project can be run").
+For pipeline jobs, label restrictions are handled differently by Jenkins, so the plugin will try any online agent before falling back to the controller.

 Typical use:
-1) Click “Probe” to confirm mcpx-cli is installed at the path you configured on at least one candidate node
+1) Click "Probe" to confirm mcpx-cli is installed at the path you configured on at least one candidate node
-2) If Probe succeeds on an agent, click “Refresh” to update the available options
+2) If Probe succeeds on an agent, click "Refresh" to update the available options
 3) If Probe fails on all candidates, install mcpx-cli on the controller or configure your job to run on an agent that has mcpx-cli and set the job-level CLI Path accordingly

 ## Jenkinsfile example